sarfraznawaz2005/gitup/README.md

  ---

  Run `php artisan vendor:publish` to publish package's config and migration file.
-You should now have `gitup.php` file published in `app/config` folder.
+You should now have `config/gitup.php` file published.
 It will also publish migration file in `database/migrations` folder.

  Run `php artisan migrate` to create `commits` table in your database.

  Check and update `config/gitup.php` file to setup config options including S(FTP) server information where you would like to upload.

- By default, gitup UI is available at `/gitup` url.
+ By default, gitup UI is available at `/gitup` route.

  ## Similar Project ##
   - [floyer](https://github.com/sarfraznawaz2005/floyer)